cychan-chem/chinychan.github.io/_pages/about.md

 ---
 permalink: /
-title: "Organo/Organometallic Functional Materials Lab"
+title: "Organic and Organometallic Functional Materials Lab"
 author_profile: true
 redirect_from:
   - /about/